jimareed/image2diagram/README.md

 # image2diagram
-Hobby project which convert images into block diagrams that can be used by https://github.com/jimareed/block-diagram-editor .
+Hobby project to learn Go.
+This project converts images into block diagrams that can be used by https://github.com/jimareed/block-diagram-editor .
 Still under development, it doesn't support connectors.

 Start with an image which contains blocks